-Course Level: Fellowship is available to pursue postdoctoral programme.
+- Course Level: Fellowship is available to pursue the postdoctoral program.

-Number of Scholarships: Two postdoctoral fellowships are available, one of four months and one for eight months.
+- Number of Awards: Two fellowships are available, one of four months and one for eight months.

-The NEH-Hagley Postdoctoral Fellowship on Business, Culture, and Society support residencies in Hagley’s Center for the History of Business, Technology, and Society by scholars who have received their doctoral degrees by the application deadline.
-In accordance with NEH requirements, these postdoctoral fellowships are restricted to United States citizens or to foreign nationals who have been living in the United States for at least three years.
+- Entrance Requirements: The NEH-Hagley Fellowship on Business, Culture, and Society supports residencies in Hagley’s Center for the History of Business, Technology, and Society by scholars who have received their doctoral degrees by the application deadline.
+In accordance with NEH requirements, these fellowships are restricted to United States citizens or to foreign nationals who have been living in the United States for at least three years.
 These fellowships are made possible by support from the National Endowment for the Humanities.

-How to Apply: All application materials must be submitted in the order below in one PDF file and sent as an email attachment to Carol Lockman, clockman-at-hagley.org.
+How to Apply: All application materials must be submitted in the order below in one PDF file and sent as an email attachment to Nicole Mahoney,

 Include the following materials: